fkwai/geolearn/documents/SMAP-sigma.md

 DOI will be added when available.

-The full package could be found in https://github.com/fkwai/geolearn
+The updated package could be found in https://github.com/fkwai/geolearn

 Please contact kuaifang@stanford.edu or cshen@engr.psu.edu for data.